 - for an extra kick, you can also add a dash of cayenne powder

 Mix together, cut up cucumber slices and add in some mint (hello afternoon spritzer), this is so refreshing and great when having friends over.

 Where do I get ACV from?

-Many commercial apple cider vinegars have been pasteurized, filtered, refined/ distilled in order to make the product look good so it’s more appealing (like the perfect tasteless carrots you get from the supermarket).
+Sellers do this in order to make the product look good so it’s more appealing (like the perfect tasteless carrots you get from the supermarket).

 The extra processing destroys many of the health benefits.
 So you should look out for ACV that is made from cold pressed, organically grown whole apples.